spacetelescope/jwst/docs/jwst/wfs_combine/main.rst

 replacement technique, described in detail below.
 The images are aligned to only the nearest integer pixel in each direction.
 No sub-pixel resampling is done.

-Due to the WFS dither patterns osscilating between two locations, the first image of the pair will oscillate between the two dither locations.
+Due to the WFS dither patterns oscillating between two locations, the first image of the pair will oscillate between the two dither locations.
 Because the WSS software works in pixel space, we need to change which input image is "image 1" to get star to have the same pixel location in the output image.
 When the input parameter "flip_dithers" is set to True (the default)